-As of July 1, 2017, the Company's management, under the direction of its Chief Executive Officer and the Chief Financial Officer, carried out an evaluation of the effectiveness of the design and operation of the Company's disclosure controls and procedures pursuant to Exchange Act Rule 13a-15(f).
-Our disclosure controls and procedures are designed to provide reasonable assurance that the information required to be disclosed in our SEC reports is recorded, processed, summarized and reported within the time periods specified by the SEC's rules and forms, and is accumulated and communicated to management, including our Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding required disclosure.
-Based upon that evaluation, the Company's Chief Executive Officer and the Chief Financial Officer concluded that the Company's disclosure controls and procedures were effective at the reasonable assurance level as of July 1, 2017, in timely alerting them to material information required to be included in the Company's periodic SEC filings.
+As of September 30, 2017, the Company's management, under the direction of its Chief Executive Officer and the Chief Financial Officer, carried out an evaluation of the effectiveness of the design and operation of the Company's disclosure controls and procedures pursuant to Exchange Act Rule 13a-15(b).
+Based upon that evaluation, the Company's Chief Executive Officer and the Chief Financial Officer concluded that the Company's disclosure controls and procedures were effective as of September 30, 2017 to provide reasonable assurance that the information required to be disclosed in the Company's SEC reports is recorded, processed, summarized and reported within the time periods specified by the SEC's rules and forms, and is accumulated and communicated to management, including the Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding required disclosure.

-There were no changes in the Company's internal controls over financial reporting during the period ended July 1, 2017, that materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+On December 5, 2016 we completed our acquisition of Enovation Controls, LLC.
+We are continuing to integrate the operations of Enovation Controls into our internal control over financial reporting process.
+There were no changes in the Company's internal controls over financial reporting during the period ended September 30, 2017, that materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.